-Though not precisely connected with the point to be illustrated, it may be added, that when he first was able to see he was so incapable of judging of distances, that all objects appeared to touch his eyes in the same manner as they did his hand when grasped; it is not surprizing, therefore, that smooth and regular forms should be most pleasing to his sight, although he literally knew not the shape of any thing, nor even one thing from another, however different in form or magnitude.
-In short, he was, for a long time, obliged to trust to feeling, in order to assist the visual faculty, insomuch that even the dog and cat appeared to him to be similar objects, until he had assisted his vision by a careful examination of them with his fingers.
+Though not precisely connected with the point to be illustrated, it may be added, that when he first was able to see he was so incapable of judging of distances, that all objects appeared to touch his eyes in the same manner as they did his hand when grasped; it is not surprising, therefore, that smooth and regular forms should be most pleasing to his But not to insist further on extremes, I may remark, that the pain felt in passing sight, although he literally knew not the shape of any thing, nor even one thing from another, however different in form or magnitude.
+In short, he was for a long time obliged to trust to feeling, in order to assist the visual faculty; insomuch that even the dog and cat appeared to him to be similar objects, until he had assisted his vision by a careful examination of them with his fingers.

-It was also to him a matter of great surprize, that those persons or things whom he had loved most in a state of darkness, were not the most agreeable to his sight; and his disappointment at finding that those persons best beloved were not the handsomest, was productive of several amusing incidents.
-Even ing from obscurity to light has nothing particularly analogous in adopting its portraits for some months appeared to him to be only parti-coloured planes, and when he fully understood their intention, his surprize was even greater at not finding them to possess that rotundity which they appeared to assume.
+It was also to him a matter of great surprise, that those persons, or things, whom he had loved most in a state of darkness, were not the most agreeable to his sight; and his disappointment at finding that those persons best beloved were not the handsomest, was productive of several amusing incidents.
+Even portraits for some months appeared to him to be only parti-coloured planes, and when he fully understood their intention, his surprise was even greater at not finding them to possess that rotundity which they appeared to assume.

-That his surprize should be great at being shewn his father's portrait drawn on a locket, which his mother wore at her watch, is not extraordinary, any more than his observation, on ascertaining the resemblance, that the thing seemed as impossible to him as that a bushel of any substance should be put into a pint; but I may particularly close this note with a fact illustrative of some of my admonitions, that at first he could bear very little light, and thought every thing to be extremely large; and it was only upon surveying things that were larger, that he could conceive the first to be less, not having as yet any faculty of forming abstract or remembered ideas of lines or limits beyond the bounds immediately presented to his visual powers.
+That his surprise should be great at being shewn his father's portrait drawn on a locket, which his mother wore at her watch, is not extraordinary, any more than his observation, on ascertaining the resemblance, that the thing seemed as impossible to him as that a bushel of any substance should be put from obscurity to light has nothing particularly analogous in adopting its contrary:

+into a pint; but I may particularly close this note with a fact illustrative of some of my admonitions, that at first he could bear very little light, and thought every thing to be extremely large; and it was only upon surveying things that were larger, that he could conceive the first to be less, not having as yet any faculty of forming abstract or remembered ideas of lines or limits beyond the bounds immediately presented to his visual powers.
 Even though he knew the apartment in which he sat to be but part of the house, yet he could have no idea of the house appearing to be larger than it.

-Before couching, he appeared to have no hopes or wishes of advantage from the operation, a circumstance which I have noticed even in the most intelligent blind people, some of whom have rather excontrary; yet, even then, we feel a partial blindness until that the pupil has dilated itself so as to be able to discern obscurer objects.
-One may judge from pressed a low opinion of the powers of sight, and a degree of apathy with respect to any proposed cure.
+Before couching, he appeared to have no hopes or wishes of advantage from the operation; a circumstance which I have noticed even in the most intelligent blind people, some of whom have rather expressed a low opinion of the powers of sight, and a degree of apathy with respect to any proposed cure.